gib-corp/Ipsum_News/README.md

 ## 🎯 Project Objectives

 Use **CSS Grid** to replicate a detailed layout from Figma.
 Translate Figma design specifications into CSS styles.
-Apply responsive design techniques to make the layout adaptable to different screen sizes.

 ## 📂 Included Files